jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Unified format of bounding box CLI arguments
 - Bugfix: Fixed race condition in testInsertAndBoundingBoxContinousQuery2 unit test
 - Bugfix: Ensure connections are available during system init
-- Bigfix: Removed outdated OpenJDK comments from documentation
+- Bugfix: Removed outdated OpenJDK comments from documentation
+- Bugfix: Get only the completion time from done or failed futures in OperationFutureImpl

 ### Version 0.9.9 - 18.06.2021
 - New Feature: Watermarks for continuous queries